The Code of Criminal Procedure is also called the criminal procedure code (CrPC). This code was enacted in 1973 and came into force on April 1, 1974.

 Necessary provisions for granting maintenance

-Some conditions should be met for claiming and granting maintenance:
+Some conditions to meet for claiming and granting maintenance:

 - Sufficient means for maintenance must be there.